H3rN4n/fansworld/README.md

-# Angular Express Bootstrap Seed
+# A Simple App With Angular Express Bootstrap Seed

+- Angular Express Bootstrap Seed -
 Forked from [btford/angular-express-seed](https://github.com/btford/angular-express-seed) and spiced with [Twitter Bootstrap](https://github.com/twitter/bootstrap). jQuery added for convenience.

 Start an awesome app with AngularJS + Bootstrap on the front, Express + Node on the back.
 This project is an